 Now, to change it back to the original colors, select “fill”, and then select “print”.
 It will still be gray at this point.
 You need to then click on the little gray square to the right of “fill” and open the drop-down menu under “print type”.
 Select “original artwork”, and then “restore” and it will go back to the original colors.

 This technique will only work with a png image.
 It does not work if you are working with layers that you flattened into a print and cut.

-Get my free Craftastic SVG cut file here!
+Get my free Craftastic SVG cut file from my resource library.